magikMaker/magik-hooks/README.md

 // create a new hook, assuming the variable `commands` holds the actual
 // commands as a string.
 Optionally provide an `identifier` so the hook can be
 // removed easily at a later time.
-(In case you're running multiple scripts from
+(In case you're running multiple scripts
-// one git hook
+//from one git hook
 magikHooks.create('pre-commit', commands[, identifier]);

-// removes a hook, optionally provide an identifier so only that particular hook
+// removes a hook, optionally provide an identifier so only that particular
-// will be removed.
+// hook will be removed.
 magikHooks.remove('pre-commit'[, identifier]);

 ```